 Based on the ARDOT's noise policy, a noise analysis is not required for this project.
-The project does not involve added capacity, substantial changes in the horizontal or vertical alignment of the roadway, or exposure of noise sensitive land uses to traffic noise sources.
-In compliance with federal guidelines, local authorities will not require notification.
-Job Number 012227 Tier 3 Categorical Exclusion Page 2 of 2
+The project does not involve added capacity, construction of new through lanes or auxiliary lanes, substantial changes in the horizontal or vertical alignment of the roadway, or exposure of noise sensitive land uses to a new or existing highway noise source.